Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Open up a new web browser and type that into the URL field at the top.

-When you first connect to your NVIDIA Shield TV, Emby Server will realize that it hasn’t been configured yet and go straight into the configuration process.
+When you first connect to your NVIDIA Shield TV, Emby Server will realize it hasn’t been configured yet and go straight into the configuration process.

 The first thing you’ll need to do is to choose your default language for the remainder of the process.